reeddunkle/Codjo/Problem4_Linked_List/README.md

 Don't let this idea intimidate you.
 This is just a Python class named `Node`.
 You could name it anything.

-You're going to use this as a "factory class".
-Every time you want to add a new element to your linked list, you're going to create a new instance of this class, and you'll use its attributes and methods to connect it to the previously made nodes.
+Every time you want to add a new element to your linked list, you're going to create a new instance of this class, and you'll use its attributes to connect it to the next node in line.

 You can make this prettier with methods like `__repr__`, but at its simplest, the `Node` class for a singly linked list only needs two attributes: